 Time is one thing you can never get more of.
-But sometimes, you can find better ways to use what time you have, be it over the course of a day, a year or a lifetime.
+But sometimes, you can find better ways to use the time you have.
+That is true over the course of a day, a year or a lifetime.

 1. Make lists

-Having a list of what you need to accomplish can help you focus and make it less likely for something to slip your mind.
-When you finish something, you don’t have to spend time trying to remember what else you had to do, just consult your list.
+Having a list of what you need to accomplish can help you focus, making it less likely for something to slip your mind.
+When you finish something, don’t spend time trying to remember what else you had to do — just consult your list.

 2. Exercise and take breaks

 Shorter breaks can let your mind rest and help lower your stress level.
 If you break down projects into smaller pieces — think of it like chapters in a book — it creates spaces where pauses make sense.

 3. Eliminate distractions

 You probably use a computer to do at least some of your work.
 Unfortunately, that same computer is the place where you can look through Facebook and email, handle bills, check the scores from last night’s game, and do a million other little things.

 Set aside a time to address distractions — some people only check email once per day, or their phone once per hour — so that you can stay focused on work.
 Consider turning off your phone’s ringer if you really need to go without being disturbed.